BitCurator/bitcurator-salt/README.md

 **2. Download the BitCurator CLI installer**

-BitCurator uses a standalone command-line tool for installation and upgrade.
-First, download the latest release of the tool with the following command:
+BitCurator uses a command-line tool for installation and upgrade.
+Download the latest release of the tool with the following command:

 ```shell
 wget https://github.com/BitCurator/bitcurator-cli/releases/download/v3.0.0/bitcurator-cli-linux